MathFoundationRL/Book-Mathematical-Foundation-of-Reinforcement-Learning/Readme.md

 # Lecture videos

+By combining the book with my lecture videos, I believe you can study better.

-The lecture videos (in Chinese) are online.
-You can check the Bilibili channel https://space.bilibili.com/2044042934 or the Youtube channel https://www.youtube.com/channel/UCztGtS5YYiNv8x3pj9hLVgg/playlists
+**Chinese lecture videos:** You can check the Bilibili channel https://space.bilibili.com/2044042934 or the Youtube channel https://www.youtube.com/channel/UCztGtS5YYiNv8x3pj9hLVgg/playlists

-All the online lecture videos have more than 500,000 views up to now.
+The videos have been viewed over 700,000 times up to now, and received very good feedback!

+**English lecture videos:** I have been working on the English lecture videos.
+Hopefully we can finish in 2024.
+Please stay tuned.

 # About the author
 You can find my info on my homepage https://www.shiyuzhao.net/ (GoogleSite) and my research group website https://shiyuzhao.westlake.edu.cn